 The size may be entered in hex (preceded by '#') or in decimal and is terminated by carriage return.
-The initialisation code will copy to the 600 bytes immediately below this value of the RAM size.
+The initialisation code will copy to the 600 bytes immediately below the top of the RAM, calculated from this value of the RAM size.